tlyonsWIT/Ordinary-Differential-Equations/index.md

 ### Info:
 This is a first attempt at an online repository for Python scripts useful for investigating various methods used for solving ordinary differential equations (ODEs).

-This is the first change made through a branch.